pingel-org/axle/axle-docs/src/main/mdoc/RoadMap.md

   * `SimilaritySpace`s for `SmithWaterman` & `NeedlemanWunsch`

 * Fix Statistics.md
-* Fix TwoDice.md

 * KolmogorovProbabilityAxioms.combination
 * "Combination" generalizes to event sets (where antecedent is rephrased as "A intersect B == emptyset") but the default distribution of antecedents would usually be uninteresting (evaluate to false)
 * ScalaCheck Monad[ProbabilityModel] (needs missing tailRecM mehod)
 * KolmogorovProbabilityAxioms for Monty Hall (for some fixed P(switch))
-* Stop specifying ConditionalProbabilityTable0 in axle.game package object methods
+* Stop specifying ConditionalProbabilityTable in axle.game package object methods
+* Kind projector instead of `type F[T] = ConditionalProbabilityTable[T, Rational]` and `CPTR[T]` ?
+* Kind projector instead of type lambdas
+* Fix GeneticAlgorithmSpec, GeneticAlgorithms.md

+* Fix NaiveBayesClassifier, NaiveBayesSpec, + .md
 * KolmogorovProbabilityAxioms for Alarm-Burglary-Earthquake model
 * ProbabilityModel[BayesianNetwork] (using Interaction graph, Elimination graph, Jointree)
-* Kind projector instead of `type F[T] = ConditionalProbabilityTable0[T, Rational]` and `CPTR[T]` ?
-* Kind projector instead of type lambdas
+* P / Case expression DSL (PExpr, PMultiply, ...)
 * CaseIs replaced by T => Boolean as the Expression type?
 * Prove and generalize CaseIs(heads) is equal to "not tails"
-* P / Case expression DSL (PExpr, PMultiply, ...)
 * ProbabilityModel.conditionExpression should enforce that `predicate` tests subset of `A` that does not appear in `B` of `screen` function
 * Move KolmogorovProbabilityAxioms to `axle.stats.laws`
-* Fix NaiveBayesSpec (and .md)
-* Finish NaiveBayesClassifier
-* Fix GeneticAlgorithms.md (as much as possible, then move out of the way)
-* Fix GeneticAlgorithmSpec

 * Fix markdown lint warnings
 * LogisticMap back to 4k x 4k